nabeelvalley/website/static/content/blog/2020/17-05/code-for-noobs.md

 const name = "Jenny"
 sayBye(name) // print -> Bye Jenny
 ```

 </details>

 When computers are following our code they do so from the top down, so the first line is handled by the computer before the second. the second before the third, etc. functions are a way for us to reuse code that was written on a line higher up in our code.
 You may notice that we use the variable `name` in a lot of different places above. this uses `scope` and broadly means any variable name created in a function (or pretty much anywhere between `{ }`) is only available within that section

 > Scope complicated, you can read more about it [here](https://scotch.io/tutorials/understanding-scope-in-JavaScript)

 Functions can also take multiple parameters, this is done by listing the parameters between the () and separating them by commas. the order that we list them when we create our function is the same as the order we need to put them when using the function

 <iframe height="400px" width="100%" src="https://repl.it/@nabeelvalley/twitter-10-3?lite=false" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Functions are also able to give us back a value after doing some stuff.
-They do this by using the `return` keyword which tells it what to give back.
-A function stops processing when it sees the keyword `return` - anything after it in a function is ignored

 <details>
   <summary>View Code</summary>